-Buffer length setting is further explained on this web page: www.lse.se/mimer-softradio/basic-settings/audio-settings/#A9
+Buffer length setting is further explained on this web page: www.lse.se/audiobuffer

 - You have now defined the first connection.
-If the Network Repeater shall serve more devices, just add these in the same way. - □ Finally press [Apply and Close]
+If the Network Repeater shall serve more devices, just add these in the same way. - Note!
+If you have a VoiceLog or an RTP Gateway in the system, they shall not be setup here.
+They will listen to the UDP Broadcast from the NetworkRepeater and need no settings in the NetworkRepeater. - □ Finally press [Apply and Close]